py-pdf/fpdf2/docs/Templates.md

 Of course, you can just as well use a set of full-page templates, possibly differentiating between cover page, table of contents, normal content pages, and an index page, or something along those lines.

 And here's how you can use a template several times on one page (and by extension, several times on several pages).
 When rendering with an `offsetx` and/or `offsety` argument, the contents of the template will end up in a different place on the page.
 A `rotate` argument will change its orientation, rotated around the origin of the template.
 The pivot of the rotation is the offset location.
+And finally, a `scale` argument allows you to insert the template larger or smaller than it was defined.

 ```python
 elements = [